indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **When** I generate a commission report
 **Then** I see commission breakdown by college and branch for a selected time period

-**And** each row shows: college, branch, total paid by students, commission rate, earned commission, outstanding commission **And** the report includes date range filter
+**And** each row shows: college, branch, city, total paid by students, commission rate, earned commission, outstanding commission
+**And** the city field helps distinguish between multiple branches of the same school (e.g., multiple branches in one city or branches in different cities)
+**And** the report includes date range filter
-**And** the report is exportable to CSV and PDF **And** the PDF version is formatted for submission to college partners (clean, professional) **And** the report shows supporting details: list of students and payment plans contributing to commission
+**And** the report is exportable to CSV and PDF **And** the PDF version is formatted for submission to college partners (clean, professional) **And** the report shows supporting details: list of students and payment plans contributing to commission **And** the report can be grouped/filtered by city when needed

 **Prerequisites:** Story 7.3